50 Great Places to Work in Washington, DC

 When you’re a firm offering management advice to federal agencies, it’s a good idea to have your own management in order.
 This company’s employees have nothing but praise for their bosses.
 Young staffers appreciate that they’re given responsibility and opportunities to grow that they probably wouldn’t get at a larger firm.
 Also nice: paid health-care premiums, four weeks of PTO, and $100 a month to cover a cell phone.

-Washington Area Women’s Foundation (WAWF)
+Washington Area Women’s Foundation

 Downtown DC